The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 Myth #8: Statins Are the Only Way to Lower Cholesterol

-Statins are often positioned as the default response to elevated cholesterol.
+Statins are often positioned as the default response to high cholesterol levels.
 This framing ignores the fact that cholesterol balance is regulated by multiple interconnected metabolic and physiological systems.

-The Truth: Cholesterol Dysregulation Reflects Deeper Metabolic Imbalance
+Why High Cholesterol Often Reflects Deeper Metabolic Imbalance

-Statins lower LDL cholesterol by inhibiting cholesterol synthesis.
-This approach changes a number, but it does not address why cholesterol regulation became abnormal in the first place.
+Statins lower LDL cholesterol by inhibiting HMG-CoA reductase, an enzyme involved in cholesterol synthesis in the liver.
+This approach changes a laboratory value, but it does not address why cholesterol regulation became abnormal in the first place.

 In many cases, elevated cholesterol reflects underlying dysfunction such as: